fstien/UndergradDissertation/README.md

 ### 1. Data Collection in Python : Python 3 scripts to scrape ratings from OpenTable restaurants and to map restaurants with pages on TripAdvisor and scrape data from there.
 Stack: PhantomJS, Selenium, BeautifulSoup and OpenPyxl.

 - OTLinks.py assembles a dataset containing all OpenTable restaurant page links and basic info for a given city.
-- OTData.py scrables the restaurant webpages and parses them and stores them in a csv file.
+- OTData.py scrapes the restaurant webpages and parses them and stores them in a csv file.

 - TALinks.py assembles a dataset containing all TripAdvisor restaurant page links and basic info for a given city.
-- TAData.py scrables the restaurant webpages and parses them and stores them in a csv file.
+- TAData.py scrapes the restaurant webpages and parses them and stores them in a csv file.

 - OTTAMap.py matches the restaurants from both sources by comparing a number of features including phone number, location coordinates and address .